Skip to main content

 Outline Of Syllabus

-Your project might involve you working within one of the School's established research groups, or you might work elsewhere in collaboration with another industrial or academic partner.
-Wherever you work, you will be supervised, throughout your project, by an experienced scientist or engineer.
-Your supervisor will provide advice on the approaches and methods that are best suited to your research problem and on your collection/analysis of data, and will guide you in producing a well-written dissertation.
+Dissertation projects might involve working within one of the School's established research groups, or elsewhere in collaboration with another industrial or academic partner.
+Wherever they work, students will be supervised, throughout their project, by an experienced scientist or engineer.
+These supervisors will provide advice on the approaches and methods that are best suited to the research problem; on collection/analysis of data; and guidance in producing a well-written dissertation.
+Students present their findings both as a full written dissertation and in short form through a poster or conference paper.

 Teaching Methods